Kristina01111000/Drws_site/README.md

 and make the pages for them, do a tleast 2 comments for each
 - emailed about the quizzes reloading on his computer
 - make a new wellness self check
+- more about quiz from dr w
+- 	As I shrink the sunburst in a squeezed down cellphone view it looks unreadable – any thoughts?
+Can you enlarge it?
+Can you make the bottom grey box with it’s “Or learn more…” larger font as well?
+-	Attached is what I see.
+You were not able to get the link in that last paragraph hot as a separate paragraph break?
+The final hot url doesn’t work for me as present in the screen grab.
+-	FYI: on safari the first graph doesn’t show up.